Compassionate Terre Haute Wrongful Death Attorneys Fighting For Justice After Fatalities

 Let us come to you to discuss your case in a free consultation.

-Wrongful Death Lawsuits In Indiana
+Wrongful Death Lawsuits In Terre Haute

 According to Indiana’s statute of limitations, a wrongful death claim must be filed within two years of the date of death.
 The personal representative of the deceased person’s estate must file the lawsuit, but damages can also be awarded to the person’s spouse, children and other dependents.
 If more than one person is eligible to receive damages, the court decides how to split the total amount.